CelesteAng1812/TRELLIS_Gear/README.md

 ### Step 4 — Swap in Your Trained Weights

 Replace the base model checkpoints with your fine-tuned ones.
 Rename your trained model files to match the base model naming convention so they are picked up automatically.
+The

 **Example** — Stage 1 generation model:
 ```